 SMEs have a hard time securing bank loans due to a number of reasons.
 Banks have a more rigorous application process that requires a lot of documents.
 Loan amounts higher than ₱2 million may also require collateral if you’re a first-time SME borrower.

-The good news is that there are multiple non-banking lending companies that offer affordable financing to business owners like you.
+The good news is that there are multiple non-banking lending companies that offer affordable SME loans to business owners like you.
 You may have even encountered a lending company or two while Googling for business loans.
 Compared to banks and government lenders, which typically process applications in 10 business days or more, independent lending companies can process loans in about 3-5 days.
 Independent lending companies also have less documentary requirements.
 More importantly, select lending companies offer non-collateral business loans that are more affordable than banks in terms of interest rates.

 To aid you in your search for "lending company near me" or "legit lending company", we compiled a list of financing companies in the Philippines that cater specifically to SMEs.
 Just remember to do your due diligence and ensure that the independent lending company you choose is registered with the Securities and Exchange Commission.
 In addition, make sure that you are communicating only with the official channels of the lending company you choose for financing.

 First Circle is one of the few companies in this list that is an official financing partner of DTI.
 Since 2016, this lending company has been empowering SMEs with convenient, flexible, and affordable financial services, in addition to free growth tools such as PhilGEPS Project Finder.